Why Charities Should Treat Volunteers Like Donors

 Super Volunteers Make Super Donors

-According to Fidelity Charitable's Time and Money: The Role of Volunteering in Philanthropy, 87 percent of people who support cherished causes do so with both time and money.
-And 43 percent say that the causes they give to are the ones where they volunteer.
+According to Fidelity Charitable's Time and Money: The Role of Volunteering in Philanthropy, 87% of people who support cherished causes do so with both time and money, and 43% say that the causes they give to are the ones where they volunteer.

 Some people “try out” a charity by volunteering before deciding to give.
 On the other hand, half of the volunteers surveyed said that their volunteer experience led to larger donations.